Saturday 27 April 1940

 War Crimes: In 29 days, Vasily Blokhin has shot over 7,000 Polish officers interned at the Ostashkov prisoner of war camp as part of the Katyn Forest Massacre.
 Today, he is given a medal for it, the Order of the Red Banner for his "skill and organization in the effective carrying out of special tasks."

-Holocaust: SS Reichsfuhrer orders construction of Auschwitz at the Silesian town of Oswiecim in Poland.
+Holocaust: SS-Reichsfuhrer Heinrich Himmler orders construction of Auschwitz at the Silesian town of Oswiecim in Poland.
 The Nazis have changed the name of the location to "Auschwitz."

-Future History: Vasily Blokhin of Katyn Forest Massacre fame achieves immortality long after his death in 1955 when the Guiness Book of World Records names him "Most Prolific Executioner" in 2010.
+Future History: Vasily Blokhin of Katyn Forest Massacre fame achieves immortality long after his death in 1955 when the Guinness Book of World Records names him "Most Prolific Executioner" in 2010.

 April 1940April 1, 1940: Weserubung is a Go